massimob76/git_scripts/README.md

 By default this affects the current project (.git/config).<br/>
 Use the `--global` option or add `global: true` to your `.pairs` file to set the global git configuration for all projects (~/.gitconfig).
+If using the global option remember that projects having local settings will take the precedence over global settings.
+Therefore if you have any set already clear them by running

+    git config --local --remove-section user

 Options are:
     -g, --global                     Modify global git options instead of local